-Young, Schumpeter, Arrow and their more recent followers seem convinced that most ideas are like the idea of the wheelbarrow, spreading freely and costlessly.
-When we are reminded by our Mexican friends that the Mayas had the wheel but used it only for children's toys and never had the, additional, idea of using it also for carts, or when we learn that the "idea" of agriculture spread from the Fertile crescent at the amazing speed of roughly one kilometer per year, we tend to doubt that most ideas spread as fast as many economic theorists theorize.
-Not to speak of the ability of making espresso coffee properly, which seems to still remain secluded within the boundary's of Italy, or of Napoli as a common friend of ours insistently and reasonably argues.
+Young, Schumpeter, Arrow and their more recent followers seem convinced that most ideas are like the idea of the wheelbarrow and spread freely and costlessly.
+However, our Mexican friends remind us that the Mayas had wheels but, partly for religious reasons and partly because the rough terrain made them useless in the short run, they used them only for children's toys, calendars, and other ritual purposes, but never for carts or other practical purposes.
+We find that the "idea" of agriculture spread from the Fertile Crescent at the amazing speed of roughly one kilometer per year.
+Not to speak of the ability of making espresso coffee properly, which seems to still remain secluded within the boundaries of Italy, or of Naples as a friend of ours insistently and reasonably argues.
+These tend to make us doubt that most ideas spread as fast as many economic theorists theorize.